Livio2000/weblab-technologie-radar/README.md

 ## Backend

-This is a Node.js/Express backend.
+This is a NestJS backend.

 ### Setup